johns8mt/it3038c-script/Project3/README.md

 bulletstate = "ready"

-Move the player left and right
+Move the player left and right:
 This code allows you to move left and right of the screen.

 def move_left():